Jhr-4/IS373_Hexo/source/_posts/README.md

 <img src="/IS373_Hexo/media/DockerBaiscFlow.png" align=right width="50%">

 **Docker** is a tool that performs containerization, allowing a user to easily run and manage many containers.
+It helps avoid conflicts from different OS or enviorments while running a program.

 ### Key Terms:

 * **Container:** A lightweight environment that holds the program code and files.
-    * It runs on the host computer using its kernel which manages the hardware (cpu, memory, etc) and bridges it to the software
+    * It runs on the host computer using its kernel which manages the hardware (cpu, memory, etc) and bridges it to the software.
+This is one benifit of a container as it makes it lightweight.
+You don't need to install a whole VM. (more discussed in the next page).
-    * This makes it isolated meaning it can't touch anything outside of itself.
+    * This also makes it isolated meaning it can't touch anything outside of itself.

 * **Docker Image:** A template that has everything the program needs from code to the dependencies it uses.
-    * This image is created from a dockerfile that holds instructions on how to set it up and says what to install
+    * This image is created from a dockerfile that holds instructions on how to set it up and says what dependencies to install
+    * Additionally, this image is the part that is shared to allow others to use or work on the the program.

 ## I. Learn more about why you would use Dockers containerization over just a virtual machine: